 Apple starts applying new data privacy labels to apps

-Apple Inc on Monday said it had begun the rollout of new labels about the privacy practices of apps for users to see before they are downloaded from its App Store.

-REUTERS: Apple Inc on Monday said it had begun the rollout of new labels about the privacy practices of apps for users to see before they are downloaded from its App Store.
+NEW YORK: Apple on Monday (Dec 14) said it had begun the rollout of new labels about the privacy practices of apps for users to see before they are downloaded from its App Store.

 The labels will be introduced over time as developers submit their apps for approval to Apple, and users will see them before downloading or update an app.
 Apple will require disclosures of when apps gather data for what it deems "tracking" of users across unrelated apps or websites.